jet-pack-cat/NSV13-STORMDRIVE-SIMULATOR-9000/README.md

 who knows.

-just compile and run the .exe make sure the config.txt is there Dont input commands or numbers incorrectly or you DIE
+just compile and run the .exe make sure the config.txt is there Dont input commands or numbers incorrectly or you DIE (Not actually, just press ctrl+c to get out of infinite loops, file system is READ ONLY)

 This is my first time actually coding.